-Considerations for Choosing an Awning
+Considerations for Awning Installation

 When choosing awnings for their homes or businesses, most people get design ideas by referencing examples they’ve seen online or around town.
 However, it’s important to realize that some awning styles work better on certain applications than others.
 One example of this is dome-style awnings.
-While this type of awning works well with certain architectural elements, it would look out of place if installed on a flat wall or the back of a home; in these instances, an angular (“spear point”) awning would be a more suitable choice.
+While this type of awning installation works well with certain architectural elements, it would look out of place if installed on a flat wall or the back of a home; in these instances, an angular (“spear point”) awning would be a more suitable choice.
 Likewise, if your home has a specific architectural style, be sure to choose a product that complements, rather than clashes with, that style.

 Choosing an awning color isn’t as simple as it may seem.
 Besides referencing the colors of your house paint and trim, it’s good to consider the hues found in your yard and landscape.
 You should also consider the shape and architectural character of your home.
 For instance, if your home has a rounded feel, you’re probably better off choosing a solid color, whereas if your home has a modern, angular design, a striped pattern may provide a nice complement.